AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 > Generally, data is become consistent in a second.

 * strongly consistent of data returns all records that received successful response after updating operations.

 ### Cross-region Replication

-If you want to work with replicas(exact copies) of master table, it will be a good decision to pay attention to this feature.
-Needless to add, that Amazon provides the opportunity to make replicas in great variety of regions.
+If you want to work with replicas (exact copies) of master table, it will be a good decision to pay attention to this feature.
+There is no need to add, that Amazon provides the opportunity to make replicas in great variety of regions.
 Benefits of using:
 1. Effective disaster recovery
-2. Quicker reads for users in regions distinct from the main is situated
+2. Faster reads for users situated in regions distinct from the main one
 3. Easier traffic management
-4. Comfortable regional migration without stopping work
+4. Comfortable regional migration without distracting from work
->Furthermore, schema of prices for replications is identical as for master table: only for used resources, no additional charge.
+> Furthermore, schema of prices for replications is identical as for master table: only for used resources, no additional charge.

 ### DynamoDB Streams

-Items in your table changeable and you don't want to throttle table with requests?
-There can be find good possibility - DynamoDB Streams, which saves in chronological sequence format(in the last 24 hours).
+Items in your table are changeable and you don't want to throttle table with requests?
+You may appreciate one more good possibility - DynamoDB Streams, which saves data in chronological sequence format (in the last 24 hours).
 So you can have access to it.
 At the end of this time data is deleted.

 Don't forget to activate this feature separately for each table.